-I’m a big believer and supporter of the first in the field and innovator of.
-Under Armour have been at it since 1996 and was the first to design and make compression shirts specifically for active sports (rather than just training and recovery).
+I’m a big believer and supporter of the first in the field and innovator.
+Under Armour has been at it since 1996 and was the first to design and make compression shirts specifically for active sports (rather than just training and recovery).

 Their moisture-wicking properties of compression shorts, however, were what inspired the founder to develop the Under Armour shirts.

 I have always been happy with the HeatGear range and these shorts don’t disappoint for moisture-wicking and keeping a firm hold on things.
-I like wearing these under regular shorts as a baselayer.
-They’re especially good on colder mornings – keeps the boys warm and secure.
+I like wearing these under regular shorts as a base layer.
+They’re perfect on colder mornings – keep the boys warm and secure.

 While all compression shorts are lightweight these are as light as it gets.